Admyral-Security/admyral-quickstart/workflows/analyze_url/README.md

 3. Input the payload following the expeted schema
 4. Click on **Run Workflow**

-Use the CLI to trigger the workflow:
+Or use the CLI to trigger the workflow:

 ```bash
 poetry run admyral workflow trigger analyze_url -p '{"url": "your_url_to_analyze"}'